 - The rule alert when it found infected host that is “Historical Infected Hosts List” with in specific time range.
 THAT SYSTEMs SHOULD SCAN/INVESTIGATE MALWARE AGAIN!!!

 A user account trying to login to multiple resources within a few minutes from/to different region.
 This is a sign that user’s credentials have been stolen or that a user is up to mischief.

-An example of the Correlated rule that Ideal solutions may vary based on your network conditions and security policy.
+Example of Correlated rule that Ideal solutions may vary based on your network conditions and security policy.

-This rule detects an event in the “Login” normalization category, with an Event Outcome equal “Success” with multiple Source Geo-locations, within a specified Time Range and Events are grouped by Source User.
+This rule detect from an event in the “Login” normalization category, with an Event Outcome equal “Success” with multiple Source Geo-locations, within a specified Time Range and Events are grouped by Source User.